 Objectives What is a measure of success?
-Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target HDV will be in any case at least in line with applicable regulatory standards.
-More than 50% New Vehicle Registrations for urban mobility PTW will be electric vehicles, provided that enabling conditions are met 31 .
-Increased affordability of the zero tailpipe emission vehicles Publicly available information (market studies) EC, Association Part of the ex post evaluation Contribution to a reduction of at least a 60% reduction of the sale price differential between conventional vehicles and zero emission vehicles of at least 60% by 2025 and 90% by 2030 32 .
+Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study, ] Who is responsible for monitoring and providing the data / information When will it be collected?
+Baseline and target More than 50% new vehicle registrations for urban mobility PTW will be electric vehicles, provided that enabling conditions are met .
+Increased affordability of the zero tailpipe emission vehicles Publicly available information (market studies) EC, Association Part of the ex post evaluation Contribution to a reduction of at least a 60% reduction of the sale price differential between conventional vehicles and zero emission vehicles of at least 60% by 2025 and 90% by 2030 .
+Number of (publicly available) electric recharging and hydrogen refuelling stations available in the EU in 2030 CEF report Dir 20014/94/EU (AFID) related reporting (National Implementation Reports - NIRs) EAFO EC Part of the ex-post evaluation Baseline 2020 Contribution to achieve 3 million public charging points in 2030 (public target)